vinceperkins/vinceperkins.github.io/_posts/2022-06-23-kafka-stream.md

 ```console
 C:\Users\VP1050\OneDrive\Documents> node server.js
 ```
 The app is listening on localhost:5000.
 The data is already being produced if the python file in the first step is running.
-We can now run the app and consume data by clicking the "Consume Vehicle Coordinates" button.
+We can now run the app and consume data by clicking the "Consume Vehicle Coordinates" button:

 ![CONSUME](/posts/20220620/consume-button.png)

-We can view the data consumed in the console window running the server.js file.
-The data is also visible in the Confluent dashboard.
+We can view the data consumed in the console window running the *server.js* file.
+The data is also visible in the Confluent dashboard:

 ![Consume Output](/posts/20220620/consume-output.png)